bouquet1/Phase-1-Javascript-Project-Storefront/README.md

 # Welcome-To-Body-Mind-Quickie!
 ## Body & Mind Quickie
 Welcome to Body & Mind Quickie, a wellness-focused webpage designed to help you practice body-mind connection.
-Our site offers a variety of practices, including **Yoga, Meditation, Pilates, Stretching, Breathing Exercises, and Warm-up Exercises**.
+Our site offers a variety of short practices, that are less than 20 minutes, including **Yoga, Meditation, Pilates, Stretching, Breathing Exercises, and Warm-up Exercises**.
 With options for different durations, you can find the perfect practice to fit your schedule and needs.

 ## Features
 ### Create My Weekly Plan